microsoft/genaiscript/packages/whitepaper/gptools-wp.diagrams.md

 E --> F[User]
 ```

-This diagram illustrates the workflow of gptools, which includes the user, gpspec, gptool, gpvm, and foundation model.
+This diagram illustrates the workflow of genaiscript, which includes the user, gpspec, gptool, gpvm, and foundation model.
 The user creates a gpspec, which instantiates a gptool.
 The gpvm executes the gptool with the gpspec, which invokes the foundation model.
 The foundation model returns a result to the gpvm, which postprocesses it and returns it to the user.

 ---

-### Diagram 2: AI-Enhanced Workflow Process in gptools
+### Diagram 2: AI-Enhanced Workflow Process in genaiscript

 ```mermaid
 graph LR